-Cyber Security cannot be approached as a balancing act between costs, risk and the need to ensure regulatory compliance anymore – and the time has come for the Board to take control and drive real action.
+Cyber Security cannot be approached as a balancing act between costs, risk and the need to ensure regulatory compliance anymore – and the time has come for Boards to take control and drive real action.

 Technology alone will not help large organisations get out of such a dead-end.
 They have focused for too long on merely technical and tactical solutions to their Cyber Security challenges, in search of silver bullets that simply don’t exist.